CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 DERRY: Not in a fire.
 I got acid all down that side of my face and it burned it all away.
 It ate my face up.
 It ate me up.
 And now it’s like this and it won’t ever be any different

-Explanation of the above passage: Mr. Lamb said that he wasn’t afraid of Derry.
+Explanation / Answer: Mr. Lamb said that he wasn’t afraid of Derry.
 Derry was shocked to hear that.
 Then Mr Lamb told him that he would bring a ladder and stick and pick fine and ripe crab apples as they made a good jelly.
 He also told him that in September, they get ripe and become a magic fruit having orange and golden colour.
 He also asked him to join him in doing so.
 Derry pointed him for changing the topic just like other people did.
 He added that Mr. Lamb didn’t ask him about his face because he was afraid of asking about it.
 Derry got annoyed and said that he did not like the company of people.
 Mr. Lamb guessed that may be his face got burnt in some fire.
 Derry told him that it was due to acid that had burned half of his face.
 He was so grieved (sad) that he kept on repeating that acid ate his face and that it would never get cured.

 Passage: MR LAMB: No.